 For many people, a lifestyle blog where fashion and beauty are just part of the offering, is a much easier way to go.

-When it comes to a lifestyle blog, you still have to follow all the rules and write about topics people are interested in, plus give helpful advice.
+For a lifestyle blog, you still have to follow all the rules and write about topics people are interested in, plus give helpful advice.
 The idea that it’s a lifestyle blog so you an write about anything is misguided.

 A plus about a lifestyle blog is being able to adapt as your find out which posts are popular.
 Write more about the stuff people want to hear.

-This is the one where it’s really easy to go wrong.
+When it comes to the types of blogs that make money, this is the one where it’s really easy to go wrong.
 See Rule #5.
 It’s easy to lose track of who you’re writing for or lack a clear purpose.

 The best way to make this type of blog work is to hit your readers with a mission statement on the homepage.
 “I will help you lose weight” or “I will build your self-confidence”.